YasirSarfaraz/YasirSarfaraz/README.md

 # Hi there, I'm YASIR SARFARAZ 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with interests in High-Frequency Trading (HFT), Machine Learning, Deep Learning, and Full Stack Development. 🚀
+I'm a passionate software developer with interests in Machine Learning, Deep Learning, and Full Stack Development. 🚀

 ## 🚀 About Me
 - 🎓 B.Tech 3rd Year Student at Bennett University.